LukeTonin/keras-seq-2-seq-signal-prediction/README.md

 y_test_predicted = model.predict([x_encoder_test, x_decoder_test])
 ```

+A limitation of using this model to make the predictions is that we can only predict a sequence of same length as the training data.
+This can be a problem if we want to predict less or more than the training sequence lengths.
+In the next section I will show how to create "prediction" models that allow to predict sequences of arbitrary length.

 ## Create "prediction" models

 When using the encoder-decoder to predict a sequence of arbitrary length, the encoder first encodes the entire input sequence.
 The state of the encoder is then fed to the decoder which then produces the output sequence sequentially.